-Here are the important maintenance considerations for your generator:
+Here are some important generator maintenance considerations:

-Run The Fuel Dry
+Run The Fuel Dry When Done

-So consider this… If you have a tank of gasoline that has not been used in a reasonable length of time (e.g. months), the gasoline will cause problems with the fuel delivery system and prevent proper operation of the engine.
-This is particularly true in generators because they often sit unused for quite some time.
+So consider this… If you have a tank of gasoline that has not been used in a reasonable length of time (e.g. months), the gasoline may likely cause problems with the fuel delivery system.
+It might prevent proper operation of the engine.
+This is particularly true with portable generators because they often sit unused for quite some time.

 Fuel Additive (Stabilizer)

-A major problem with long term storage of a generator, besides the fuel deterioration, is corrosion of the engine and generator bearings when the lubricating oil becomes stagnant around the bearings.
+A major problem with long term storage of a generator (besides the fuel deterioration) is corrosion of the engine and generator bearings when the lubricating oil becomes stagnant around the bearings.

-Additionally, if you have a generator with a battery (electric start), by running it once in awhile you will keep the battery charged up.
+Additionally, if you have a generator with a battery (electric start), by running it once in awhile you will keep the battery charged up!

 Check The Oil Level

-While some generators are designed to automatically shut off if the oil level runs low, there are many generators that will not.
-If the oil runs out, you will destroy your generator engine.
+Some generators are designed to automatically shut off if the oil level runs low.
+However there are MANY generators that will not shut off when the oil runs low.

 This is easily prevented by habitually checking the oil level!
 Simple – but many people don’t think of it…